By Emma Marshall (updated January 2023)

 It has an old town and a castle with scenic views across the lake.
 A mere 40-minute train ride from Zurich’s central train station, it’s definitely worth the excursion.

-Lucerne: this enchanting city deserves seeing if you have time.
+Lucerne: this enchanting city on the shores of Lake Lucerne deserves seeing if you have time.
 It’s around an hour by train away and also has an historic centre and castle to explore.

 Vaduz: If you fancy visiting another country, then you can literally pop over to Liechtenstein.
 Trains from Zurich take between 40 and 60 minutes, after which there is a 30-minute bus ride into Vaduz from Sargans.

 Vaduz is very small for a capital city so you’ll only need a few hours: walk to the 12th century castle on the hill, explore the centre and the pretty Rotes Haus (Red House) and admire the street art throughout.

 The Rhine Falls: Zurich is less than an hour away from Europe’s most powerful waterfall, the Rhine (Rhein) Falls.
 If you visit in winter its flow is around 250,000 litres a second.

 You can get a good look at the falls from a platform or take a boat ride on the river.
 For the more adventurous, you can also take a rope ride across the river and view the falls from up high.

 Trains take around 50 minutes to Schaffhausen before changing for a 5 minute journey to Schloss Laufen am Rheinfall.
 Tickets for the falls are 5 CHF for the Southern Bank.